Jordan Ta'amu: Minnesota Vikings

 On August 21, 2023, he was signed by the Minnesota Vikings.
 He was waived on August 28.

 On September 9, 2023, Ta'amu was revealed to be claimed by the Saskatchewan Roughriders of the Canadian Football League on their negotiation list, as part of the league mandate making ten names from that list public.
 Under the CFL's terms of employment, the Roughriders will hold exclusive rights to Ta'amu should he seek to play in the CFL unless they remove him from the list.
 When negotiation lists and transactions became public in 2025, Ta'amu was no longer claimed by a CFL team, but has since been added by the BC Lions.

 DC Defenders (second stint)

 Ta'amu re-signed with the Defenders on February 22, 2024.

 On January 14, 2025, Ta'amu re-signed with the Defenders for the 2025 UFL season.
 In week 7, Ta'amu completed 19–of–24 passes for 278 yards and 3 touchdowns.
 For his performance, he would be named the UFL offensive player of the week.
 Ta'amu would finish the season leading the league in passing touchdowns with 17.
 On June 14, 2025, Ta'amu was named the UFL Championship Game MVP after he set a UFL record of 390 passing yards and had 5 total touchdowns.
 The Defenders offense would set a UFL record with 58 total points as they defeated the Michigan Panthers 58–34.

+Ta'amu returned to the Defenders for the 2026 season via the 2026 UFL draft for quarterbacks in January 2026.
+During a Week 6 matchup against the Dallas Renegades, Ta'amu surpassed 10,000 career passing yards in spring football, joining Bobby Hebert, Chuck Fusina, John Reaves, and Johnnie Walton as the only American professional spring football quarterbacks to accomplish the milestone.
+In the 24–6 victory, he completed 20 of 28 passes for 227 yards, three touchdowns, and one interception.
+Heading into consecutive matchups against the Louisville Kings with a league-best 5–1 record, Ta'amu threw for a season-high 353 yards on 18 of 33 passing with two touchdowns and two interceptions in a 30–13 loss.
+In the rematch the following week, Ta'amu suffered a season-ending right knee injury during the first half.
+On the season, he completed 109 of 177 passes for 1,516 yards with 14 touchdowns and nine interceptions, while adding 196 rushing yards.